Skip to Content

 How to Stop Excessive Barking in German Shepherds

 Sadly, people re-home their dogs every day due to excessive barking.
-If you have this behavior problem with your German Shepherd, check out the below video on how to teach your dog not to bark:
+If you have this German Shepherd behavior problem, below are the methods that are incredibly efficient in stopping excessive barking in dogs:

 • Using positive reinforcement.
 The best time to correct unwanted barking is BEFORE it occurs, as shown in the above video.
 If you learn to anticipate when your dog is about to bark, it is at this PRECISE MOMENT that you need to get their attention on YOU by using VOCAL commands and lots of EYE CONTACT and then quickly reward them with a treat.
-To do this effectively, you will need to understand your German Shepherd and what makes him bark in the first place.
+To do this effectively, you must understand your German Shepherd and what makes him bark in the first place.
 You also need to be CONSISTENT with the training.

 • Eliminating the triggers: this might be a bit difficult, especially if they are beyond your control.
 For example, you cannot stop strangers from using a path near your house or leaves from rustling.
 Nonetheless, you can keep your German Shepherd from looking out of windows to witness passing strangers, remove a doorbell that stimulates his bark, or find ways of reducing your dog’s “home alone” time.